resbaz/resbaz2019/sydney/schedule.md

 ## ResBaz Sydney Training Workshops

 10am-3pm Tuesday to Thursday. <a href="#registration">Registration</a> is a fixed price of $33 in total, with lunch provided on the days you attend training.
-Places are limited, so check the overview pages linked below to see what tickets are still available.
+Places are limited.

 See the <a href="workshops.html">overview</a> of each general workshop on offer.
 This year, for library and research support staff, there is a <a href="LRSS.html">dedicated stream of workshops</a>.